data-community-of-practice/AI-Graph-Obsidian/tools/Week 1/How-to-use-Gorilla-on-MacOS.md

-# How to use Gorilla
+# How to use Gorilla on MacOS: A Comprehensive Guide

 ## Author
 * Mingrui Gao (**OCRID**: 0009-0005-7271-2677)